Structure of the Current Team

 Executive Director, ex-officio member of the Board

 The executive director is the chief executive officer who is responsible for overseeing the administration, programs, and strategic plan of the organization.
 Other key duties include fundraising, advocacy, marketing/media relations, and community outreach.
-The position reports directly to the Board of Trustees.
+The position reports directly to the Board of Directors.
 The executive director hires and evaluates staff and adheres to the Board-approved budget, mission and vision of the organization.

 HLAA National Office Staff